fzhang00/fzhang00.github.io/_posts/2020-09-20-Personal-assistant-using-Microbit.markdown

 ## Assignment after class

 Now our microbit can display temperature reading.
-Collect a set of temperature data throughout the day and record them into a table like this:
+Collect a set of outdoor temperature data throughout the day and record them into a table like this.
+You do need to leave the Microbit outside for a while (~10 minutes) to read a stable temperature reading.

 ![temperature measurement table](/assets/2020_09_20_temperature_measurement_table.PNG)